Tell me a little bit on how you decided to join the school of fine arts.

-Most of my work is at an experimental level, e.g. the ink sketches form the basis of an installation with projector and vertical hanging surfaces layered in the space, which is under preparation.
-Soap sculptures will be part of this installation.
+Most of my work is at an experimental level, e.g. the ink sketches form the basis of an installation with projector and vertical surfaces layered in the space which is under preparation.
 I have approached two galleries of my style, level and aesthetics; once my cycle is complete, I will be ready to exhibit.

 Do you have your own art pieces at home as well?

 My house is decorated with my work.
 I do have pieces of works from artists that I appreciate however I am not a collector.

 How long have you been here in Tashkeel?
 How has this process changed you or opened new doors to you?

 I am relatively new in Tashkeel, i.e. more or less one year.
 My space is all I ever wanted.
 Apart from the facilities, there is a huge library with scarce art books.
 In addition, I interact with renowned artists sharing the same place.
 Tashkeel has opened my horizons and brought me in contact with art people.
 What really makes me happy is the fact that I am appreciated by much esteemed artists.